 In Long Beach, middle school families have many choices for what high schools they can apply.
 These choices include almost 40 LBUSD school options, private schools, and one charter school, Intellectual Virtues Academy High School.
 It takes both knowledge and attention to make the appropriate choice for your child and we want to partner with our IVA families in making this decision.
 In this webpage we offer more information about Academy and LBUSD options.

-Intellectual Virtues Academy High School:
+Intellectual Virtues Academy High School - The Academy

 As you know, IVA is recognized for its research-based, intellectually challenging and supportive academic program.
 In the fall of 2016, the Academy began extending the intellectual virtues education model to the high school, equipping every student to think well: critically, creatively, and with a capacity for self-growth.

 The Academy invites you to learn more and experience the high school firsthand at one of the upcoming open house events or school tours, which are tracked on this link here.
 You can find valuable school information on the Academy website.
 If you are interested in completing an application for the 2018-2019 school year, you may complete an online application here or you may request a paper copy of the application by calling the Academy front office at (562) 283-4456.
 Read a summary of instructions for applying to the academy here: Academy Process for Enrollment.